whalderman/search-quality-rater-guidelines-tldr/docs/qrg/needs-met-rating-guideline/23-rating-english-language-results-in-non-english-locales.md

+---
+title: Rating English Language Results in Non-English Locales
+meta:
+  - name: description
+    content: Your Needs Met ratings should reflect how helpful the result is for users in your locale.
+When the query is in the language of your locale, assume that users want results in that language.
+---

 # Rating English Language Results in Non-English Locales

 <span style="color: red">**The following rating guidance is for raters in non-English locales.
 You may stop reading this section if your task language is English, such as English (US), English (IN), English (NG), etc.**</span>